-Our story is long, as many families with SEND are.
+Our story is long, as many Neurodivergent families are.
 So, I will try to keep it as simple as I can.

 Our child was diagnosed autistic at around 4 years old after 2 long wasted years with CAMHS were they tried to convince my partner and I that our youngest child’s difference was our “fault” because my partner and I were adopted.
 Never mind our older child, who seemed to be the “perfect” child according to those same professionals.
 Two years of wasted time when only after we finally refused to return to CAMHS unless our youngest had an autism assessment, they agreed and referred us.
 Thirty minutes into a two-hour multi-disciplinary Professional assessment appointment, they diagnosed Autism Spectrum.

 Infant school was a bit of a blur.
 We had organised the diagnosis and Statement of SEN, though it took a year before the Statement of SEN completed to meet actual needs.
 Luckily our youngest went to a school with, now we realise, one of the best SENCo’s ever, while my partner and I did everything possible to learn as much as we could about autism.
 I then started working at the same school supporting specifically other autistic children.
 Because I felt I could not return to my previous lucrative career as a professional makeup artist.

 I stopped working as a professional makeup artist when my youngest was born, as I knew instinctively from day one that they needed more support than their older sibling had.
 I didn’t work for almost 7 years before starting at my child’s school.
 My partner ended up going self-employed, making his own hours because as I am also disabled with hEDS and I needed more support.
 Financially times were tough, and I went into personal debt that ended up taking over 5 years to clear.
 We suddenly had half the income coming into the home then previously.
 However, looking back, we are truly grateful our child has this good start in their Infant school because the next 3 years were hellish for them.